smmosquera/serge/README.txt

     AchievementsManager can reset the achievements
     Fixed bug in AchievementsGrid layers
-    Implemented Font caching via Fonts.getFont to fix OSX pygame issue
+    Implemented Font caching via Fonts.getFont to fix OSX pygame issue VerticalBar and HorizontalBar blocks can now specify item_width / height to fill from left / top